19 – Knee Movement and Downward Pressure (Ryōhiza futte osaete)¶

 Description¶

-The practitioner sits with the soles of the feet together and knees open to the sides.
+The practitioner sits with the soles of the feet together and the knees open to the sides.

-The first phase activates the hips, while the second deepens the stretch.
+The first phase activates mobility, while the second phase deepens the stretch.

 Purpose¶